Shagshag/prestashop-documentation/WebserviceSpecificManagementImagesCore.md

 * Visibility: **public**
 * This method is defined by [WebserviceSpecificManagementInterface](WebserviceSpecificManagementInterface)
-* This method is defined in classes\webservice\WebserviceSpecificManagementImages.php line 34
+* This method is defined in [classes/webservice/WebserviceSpecificManagementImages.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceSpecificManagementImages.php#34)